 Alexander Malofeev was born in Moscow in 2001.
-He studied at the Gnessin Middle Special School of Music in Moscow (class of Elena Beryozkina).
+He studied at the Gnessin Moscow Special School of Music (class of Elena Beryozkina).

-Prize-winner at the International Young Pianists’ Competition Astana Piano Passion (1st prize, 2013), the International Rachmaninoff Young Pianists’ Competition in Novgorod (Grand Prix and special prize for the best performance of works by Johann Sebastian Bach, 2014), the Youth Delphic Games of Russia (Gold Medal, 2012 and 2015) and the Moscow International Vladimir Krainev Piano Competition (2015) among many others.
+Prize-winner at the International Young Pianists’ Competition Astana Piano Passion (2013; 1st prize), the International Rachmaninoff Young Pianists’ Competition in Novgorod (2014; Grand Prix and special prize for the best performance of works by Bach), the Youth Delphic Games of Russia (2012 and 2015; Gold Medal) and the Moscow International Vladimir Krainev Piano Competition (2015) among many others.

-Has collaborated with such ensembles as the Mariinsky Orchestra, the Tchaikovsky Symphony Orchestra, the Russian National Orchestra, the RAI National Symphony Orchestra, the New Russia State Symphony Orchestra, the State Svetlanov Symphony Orchestra, the State Symphony Orchestra of the Republic of Tatarstan, the Moscow Virtuosi chamber orchestra, the Orchestra Filarmonica della Scala, the Baltic Sea Philharmonic, the National Philharmonic Orchestra of Russia and the Philadelphia Orchestra.
-Appears with conductors including Valery Gergiev, Riccardo Chailly, Vladimir Spivakov, Myung-whun Chung, Alexander Sladkovsky, Vladimir Fedoseyev, Yannick Nézet-Séguin, Kristjan Järvi, Dmitry Liss, Alexander Solovyov and Kazuki Yamada.
+Has collaborated with such ensembles as the Mariinsky Orchestra, the Tchaikovsky Symphony Orchestra, the Russian National Orchestra, the RAI National Symphony Orchestra, the Novaya Rossiya State Symphony Orchestra, the State Academic Symphony Orchestra of Russia (Svetlanov Symphony Orchestra), the State Symphony Orchestra of the Republic of Tatarstan, the Moscow Virtuosi chamber orchestra, the Orchestra Filarmonica della Scala, the Baltic Sea Philharmonic, the Orchestra dell’Accademia Nazionale di Santa Cecilia, the Orchestre du Festival de Lucerne, the Orchestre National de Lille, the National Philharmonic Orchestra of Russia and the Philadelphia Orchestra.
+Appears with conductors including Valery Gergiev, Mikhail Pletnev, Riccardo Chailly, Vladimir Spivakov, Myung-whun Chung, Alexander Sladkovsky, Vladimir Fedoseyev, Yannick Nézet-Séguin, Kristjan Järvi, Dmitry Liss, Roberto Abbado, Susanna Mälkki, Alexander Solovyov and Kazuki Yamada among others.

-In June 2016 Master Performers released the performer’s debut solo disc, recorded at the Queensland Conservatorium in Brisbane (Australia).
+In June 2016 Master Performers released the performer’s debut solo disc, recorded at Queensland Conservatorium in Brisbane.